 - Attending all Rounds presentations within their assigned group. - Students are expected to have reviewed posted materials and generate a question related to any aspect of the case prior to the Rounds presentation. - Students will select one journal article from one of the observed presentations to review and complete a classification of the journal type and study design.

-Case Presentation: The student works with members of their assigned D1-D4 team to produce a case presentation.
-The D3 student will have responsibility for answering the PICO question related to the case.
-The question will be generated by the team with the approval of the Group Leader at least three weeks prior to the presentation.
+Case Presentation: As the team leader, the D4 student works with their assigned D1-D3 team to produce a case presentation.
+The D4 will obtain Group Leader approval for case and questions at least three weeks prior to presentation.